What Does a Vehicle Corrosion Warranty Cover?

 Yes, but corrosion warranties don’t cover all forms of rust in all places.
 Some corrosion warranties only cover perforation, which is rust that has gotten so bad that it has actually created a hole in a part of your vehicle’s frame or body.
 Some warranties only cover perforation that occurs from the inside out, meaning it bubbles up inside the paint layer.

-We’d like to give a precise answer, but fixing rust can cost anywhere from $15 to thousands of dollars, depending on how bad it’s gotten and where it is.
+We’d like to give a precise answer, but fixing rust can cost anywhere from $15 to thousands of dollars, depending on its severity and location.

 On the low end, light surface rust can often be removed using WD-40 and painted over using a paint pen matching your vehicle’s exterior color code.
-On the high end, perforation of a structural component can require the entire thing to be replaced, costing well over $2,500.
+On the high end, perforation of a structural component can require full replacement, costing well over $2,500.

 Do extended warranties cover corrosion?